 - lemon zest - adds that bright, tangy lemon flavor!
 Make sure you use a microplane zester and only zest the top layer of the lemon peel.
 I recommend using organic lemons because conventional lemons can have a waxy coating that prevents your cake from getting that maximum lemony flavor!

 - granulated sugar - we'll press the lemon zest into our granulated white sugar to make sure all of those lemon oils are released.

-> - butter – I like to use salted butter in most of my cake recipes, but if you prefer to use unsalted, just add ¼ tsp of salt in with your dry ingredients.
+- butter - I like to use salted butter in most of my cake recipes, but if you prefer to use unsalted, just add ¼ teaspoon of salt in with your dry ingredients.

-> - eggs - your eggs should be room temperature before adding them to this lemon and blackberry cake recipe.
+- eggs - your eggs should be room temperature before adding them to this lemon and blackberry cake recipe.

 - vanilla extract - be sure to use a high-quality pure vanilla extract.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

 - vegetable oil - I like to use canola oil, but any light-flavored vegetable oil works well.